 - Protect yourself from further sun exposure while your skin heals from the sunburn.

 - Apply a soothing medicated cream.
 For mild to moderate sunburn, apply nonprescription 1% hydrocortisone cream to the affected area three times a day for three days.
 Try cooling the product in the refrigerator before applying.

 - Treat sunburned eyes by covering them with a clean towel dampened with cool tap water.
 Don't wear contacts until your eye symptoms have gone away.
 Don't rub your eyes.

 Seek medical care for large blisters or those that form on the face, hands or genitals.
 Also seek medical help if you have worsening pain, headache, confusion, nausea, fever, chills, eye pain or vision changes, or signs of infection, such as blisters with swelling, pus or streaks.

 - Thompson DA.
 Sunburn.
 In: Adult Telephone Protocols: Office Version.
 5th ed.
 American Academy of Pediatrics; 2022.

 - Auerbach PS, et al., eds.
 Exposure to radiation from the sun.
 In: Auerbach's Wilderness Medicine.
 7th ed.
 Elsevier; 2017. https://www.clinicalkey.com.
 Accessed Jan.
 13, 2022.

 - Kermott CA, et al., eds.
 Sunburn.
 In: Mayo Clinic Book of Home Remedies.
 2nd ed.
 Time; 2017.

-- Sunscreens.
-American Academy of Dermatology. http://www.aad.org/media-resources/stats-and-facts/prevention-and-care/sunscreens#.UbdQaJzm9lP.
-Accessed Nov.
-5, 2014.
+- Sunscreen FAQs.
+American Academy of Dermatology. https://www.aad.org/media/stats-sunscreen.
+Accessed April 25, 2022.